arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 # Unit Tests

-This is a majority of tests you should have (and I hope you have a lot of them already).
+This is a majority of tests a project should have.
 Honestly saying, almost everything can be unit-tested.
-You cannot test things you shouldn’t test in the first place — like the Android framework code.
+Things impossible to unit-test most likely shouldn’t be tested in the first place — like the Android framework code.

-The OS is a black box — you give it some instructions and it does its best job to run them.
-It might be widgets rendering on a device screen, sending Bluetooth packages somewhere, you name it.
-And don’t forget that it was already tested for you.
+The OS is a black box — it consumes instructions and does its best job to run them.
+It might be widgets rendering on a device screen, sending Bluetooth packages or calling `sysfs`.
+The whole point of the framework API is to shield application developers from the OS.
+I suggest to use this advantage.

+The easy thing to forget is that the framework was already tested by Google internally.
+There is no need to test an external contract.
+If there is a need to do so it is an indicator that the contract provider breaks it.
+These things should be reported to the provider, otherwise there will be a constant battle with the environment.

-If you use something from the framework and want to test the interaction with it, do yourself a favor and introduce some abstractions.
+If the application code references the framework there is still a way to test the interaction with it using abstractions.
-More abstractions you have, easier it gets to write a maintanable testable code.
+More abstractions available, easier it gets to write a maintanable testable code.
-As a bonus, if you want to have a reactive API for the framework, you can do it yourself.
+As a bonus, it is possible to provide reactive API for the framework or the one compatible with coroutines.
-Want to use a specific thread to do the call — sure, let’s do it!
-Just don’t try to cover the whole API — your application most likely doesn’t use everything anyway.
+There is no need to cover the whole API — the application most likely doesn’t use everything anyway.

 ```kotlin